shad-1/Learning-Log/README.md

 ## Debugging
 - If a parent component is not recieving the expected information from the child, dig into the way that the child is working.
 Odds are an event isn't being fired.
 (11/2/21)
+- If you're not sure why properties on an object are the way that they are, check the DB to see if other instances/versions of that object have matching properties.
+If not, you might be dealing with bad data.
+(11/12/21)
+- When you're stuck, write out a comment detailing what you know and what questions remain.
+Doing so will help you think through the problem and figure out what's going on.
+(11/12/21)

 ## Azure Devops
 -